MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Results

 \subsection{Performance of MSIQ in simulations}

-To show that MSIQ provides more accurate estimates for isoform expression than the current multi-sample averaging or pooling method, we compare the relative estimation errors (REE) of $\hat{\bm \alpha}^\text{MSIQ}$ with those of the six competing estimators: $\hat{\bm \alpha}^\text{AVG*}$, $\hat{\bm \alpha}^\text{MSIQa}$, $\hat{\bm \alpha}^\text{AVG}$, $\hat{\bm \alpha}^\text{POOL*}$, $\hat{\bm \alpha}^\text{MSIQp}$, and $\hat{\bm \alpha}^\text{POOL}$.
-It is difficult to compare these methods on real data, because true isoform abundance in samples is unknown.
-Although the quantitative polymerase chain reactions (qPCR) technology can accurately measure the abundance of mRNA isoforms and produce ``gold standard'' isoform abundance data, qPCR data sets are scarce and unavailable for most biological conditions \citep{li2011rsem}.
-We use simulated data to compare the performance of these estimators under various scenarios and parameter settings.
+To show that MSIQ provides more accurate estimates \ww{of} isoform expression than the current averaging or pooling method, we compare the relative estimation errors (REE) of $\hat{\bm \alpha}^\text{MSIQ}$ with those of the six competing estimators: $\hat{\bm \alpha}^\text{AVG*}$, $\hat{\bm \alpha}^\text{MSIQa}$, $\hat{\bm \alpha}^\text{AVG}$, $\hat{\bm \alpha}^\text{POOL*}$, $\hat{\bm \alpha}^\text{MSIQp}$, and $\hat{\bm \alpha}^\text{POOL}$.
+It is difficult to compare these methods on real data because true isoform abundances in samples are unknown.
+Although the quantitative polymerase chain \ww{reaction} (qPCR) technology can accurately measure the abundance of mRNA isoforms and produce ``gold standard'' isoform abundance, qPCR data sets are scarce and unavailable for most biological conditions \citep{li2011rsem}.
+We use simulated data to compare the \ww{performances} of these estimators under various scenarios and parameter settings.

-We simulate RNA-seq reads from 3421 \emph{D.melanogaster} (fly) genes that have more than one isoform in the annotation (September 2010) of UCSC Genome Browser.
-These genes include 221 3-exon genes, 330 4-exon genes, 365 5-exon genes, 370 6-exon genes, 320 7-exon genes, 311 8-exon genes, 256 9-exon genes, 292 10-exon genes, and 956 genes with more than 10 exons.
-The isoform numbers increase at a roughly exponential rate as the exon numbers increase (see Fig \ref{fig:exon_iso}A).
-We simulate $10$ samples and $500$ paired-end reads from each gene in every sample.
-To fully evaluate the performance of the seven estimators, we consider five different scenarios with different numbers of samples in the informative group.
+We simulate RNA-seq reads from $3,421$ \emph{D.melanogaster} (fly) genes that have \WL{multiple isoforms} in the annotation (September 2010) \ww{available in the} UCSC Genome Browser. \ww{Among these genes, $221$ have $3$ exons, $330$ have $4$ exons, $365$ have $5$ exons, $370$ have $6$ exons, $320$ have $7$ exons, $311$ have $8$ exons, $256$ have $9$ exons, $292$ have $10$ exons, and $956$ genes have more than 10 exons.} The isoform numbers increase at a roughly exponential rate as the exon numbers increase (see Supplementary Fig S2A).
+We simulate \ww{ten} samples and $500$ paired-end reads from each gene in every sample.
+To fully evaluate the \ww{performances} of the seven estimators, we consider five different scenarios with different numbers of samples in the consistent group.